Reading: Advanced Textual Analysis

 This week, become highly conscious of how you read.
 For three different reading tasks you perform in English, create a log in your notebook:

-- Strategy Used: What strategy did you use (e.g., I scanned for a time, I read it slowly for detail)?
+- Strategy Used: What strategy did you use (e.g., I scanned for a time, I read slowly for detail)?

 This process of metacognition—thinking about your thinking—is the key to becoming a master reader.